 Aviation-Candidate Pre-employment Assessments Test

 Pre-employment assessments are necessary in order to ensure that the best possible candidates are hired for a position.
-In the case of a flight attendant, it is important to administer pre-employment assessments in order to check for qualities such as maturity, customer service skills, and personality.
+In the case of a flight attendant in Maryland, it is important to administer pre-employment assessments in order to check for qualities such as maturity, customer service skills, and personality.

 It is also important to ensure that the person is physically fit enough to do the job.
 The pre-employment assessments test for things such as vision, hearing, and strength.
 This allows the airline to ensure that their passengers are safe and comfortable while in the air.